Counseling and Psychological Services is open and providing hybrid services!

 Heather has a diverse professional background working with those experiencing anxiety, depression, trauma, and various other diagnoses.
 Heather has a special interest in working with those who have experienced sexual and relationship violence, as well as those who have experienced trauma related to the criminal justice system.
 Heather uses an integrative and varied approach to tailor services to the individual, family, or couple.
 Heather believes in working together as a team to determine goals and treatment that meet the client’s needs, while providing a safe and empathetic environment.
 In addition to her work as a therapist, Heather enjoys providing professional training and consultation in the areas of trauma informed care, self-advocacy, and mental health awareness.

 Heather enjoys Disneyland, building Legos, reading, exploring new restaurants and cuisines, and baking.
 "Words are, in my not so humble opinion, our most inexhaustible source of magic.” – Albus Dumbledore

-Danielle has a diverse professional background and has spent much of her career working in community mental health settings supporting individuals with a range of mental health concerns.
-She was also an Educationally Related Mental Health Specialist within Special Education departments in various school districts in LA and the IE. She has extensive experience with underserved communities (Immigrant, Urban, BIPOC, LGBTQ+, Parents), foster care/transitioning youth, and gang affiliated individuals.
-Selected highlights over the span of her career include:
+Danielle has a diverse professional background having spent much of her career working in community mental health settings supporting individuals with a range of mental health concerns.
+She was an Educationally-Related Mental Health Specialist in Los Angeles and San Bernardino County K-12 school districts working with students within Special Education and in non-public school settings.
+She has extensive experience with underserved communities, including students in foster care, undocumented families, and gang affiliated individuals.

 Jarrett Ellington, Psy.D.